HR-Fahim/MySQL-Data-Entry-Using-Prebuilt-Site/README.md

 - This will open the Homepage of the site & data can be entered on the indicated places of that webpage.
 - The entered data will show on the `online_job_portal` database of that MySQL admin website.
 # Caution
 Some pages can not be loaded as they have been not added to this demo, also some unnecessary pages have been removed.
-Some tables on the database may not be able to get data from the website because they have not been linked through SQL with the database.
+Some tables on the database may not be able to get data from the website because they have not been linked through `Query` with the database.
 # Support[<sup> @github/support <sup/>](https://support.github.com/)
 This is my first uploaded project on GitHub.
 Hope so, any type of mistakes will be considered.<br />
 You can assist the project in a number of ways: